TusharRathod8/Blinkit-Analysis-Excel-Dashboard/README.md

 • How to design professional dashboards in Excel that combine multiple KPIs. • Best practices for data cleaning, summarization, and visualization. • Use of slicers and filters for interactivity. • Improving data storytelling by aligning visuals with business needs. • How to present insights in a way that supports decision-making for retail businesses.

 # ✅ Conclusion
 The Blinkit Sales Dashboard provided a comprehensive view of sales performance across outlets, locations, and product categories.
-It helped uncover which items and outlets drive revenue the most and gave valuable insights into consumer preferences (low-fat vs regular, snack foods, fruits, etc).
+It helped uncover which items and outlets drive revenue the most and gave valuable insights into consumer preferences (low-fat vs regular, snack foods, fruits, etc.).